cesar-rocha/HorizontalConvection/README.md

 - ANU supercomputer (up to 1000 cores)

 ## Analysis
-The analysis of the results are performed in python3.
+The analysis of the results are performed in python.
 The basic requirements
 are:

 - h5py >= 2.6.0